JuliaDynamics/Agents.jl/docs/src/index.md

 This design decision allows for arbitrary ABMs and also allows flexible implementation on arbitrary graphs, as well as makes the data collection functionality of Agents.jl powerful and intuitive.
 But this is not necessary for *cellular-automata-like* models, where the grid cell and the "agent" identity are fully equivalent.
 This is the case e.g. in the [Forest fire](@ref) and [Game of life](@ref) examples.
-For such applications the Julia package [DynamicGrids.jl](@ref) can give 1 to 2 orders of magnitude performance gain than Agents.jl, see [DynamicGrids.jl#10](https://github.com/cesaraustralia/DynamicGrids.jl/issues/10) and [Agents.jl#127](https://github.com/JuliaDynamics/Agents.jl/pull/127).
+For such applications the Julia package [DynamicGrids.jl](@ref) can give up to 2 orders of magnitude performance gain than Agents.jl, see [DynamicGrids.jl#10](https://github.com/cesaraustralia/DynamicGrids.jl/issues/10) and [Agents.jl#127](https://github.com/JuliaDynamics/Agents.jl/pull/127), while also allowing advanced visualization.
-This happens because in such cases there are numerous optimizations that take advantage of the fact that you don't have to "care" about "agents", resulting in the core datastructure being a standard Julia `Array`.
+This happens because in such cases there are numerous optimizations that take advantage of the fact that you don't have to "care" about "agents".

 ### How to decide?
-To decide whether you should use Agents.jl or DynamicGrids.jl check the following statements:

-* Is my model a cellular-automaton-like?
-* My agents do not move around.
-* A node will always have a single "agent"/property whose value will change over time.
-* The direct output of the simulation (e.g. the `Array` of cell values over time) is enough.

-If most of these statements are true, you should consider DynamicGrids.jl.
-Otherwise, Agents.jl is probably more suitable.
+Use DynamicGrids.jl (or the derivative packages like Dispersal.jl) when your model lives on a rectangular grid, while the value of each grid cell does not have an identity (equivalently, the "identity" of each entity in your model is equivalent with its grid cell).
+Use Agents.jl when you want to (a) use individual agents whose identity (and other properties) is detached from their location (b) multiple agents can occupy the same location or (c) the spatial model of your structure is an arbitrary graph instead of a rectangular grid.